propeersinfo/nopcommerce-klarna-checkout/README.md

 This plugin was created for a specific case where the Klarna Checkout snippet is rendered directly inside the payment info area, which means that the customer won't be redirected to a specific payment page.
 Therefor nop's ordinary "Complete Payment" button needs to be disabled/hidden when using the plugin, since Klarna has its own "Complete Payment" button.
 Otherwise you will end up with an unpaid order.

 This plugin is inspired by Klarna Checkout by Majako.
-The Updates features are implemented by Professionals Peers Info Services Pvt.
-Ltd. http://www.propeersinfo.com
+The Updates features are implemented by <b>Professionals Peers Info Services Pvt.
+Ltd. http://www.propeersinfo.com</b>